Contact 4d Chern-Simons theory: Generalities: Introduction

 I) It manifests a gauge symmetry behavior that is not present in the original theory, in the sense of lack of covariance of some quantities and the need for imposing constraints on the gauge group parameters that are unnatural from the 4d CS theory perspective in order to recover it.
 Indeed, the gauge group elements were required to depend on an specific combination of 2d coordinates (light-cone coordinates), which is not a canonical condition existing in the CY 4d CS theory.

-II) It does not display the same boundary conditions existing in the original theory that are so important for constructing systematically the 2d IFT's action functionals living on the pole-defect surface and their associated Lax connections.
-Recall that the 4d CS theory is extremely sensitive to choices of and changes in the boundary conditions.
+II) It does not display the same boundary equations of motion (eom) existing in the original theory that are so important for constructing systematically the 2d IFT's action functionals living on the pole-defect surface and their associated Lax connections.
+Recall that the 4d CS theory is extremely sensitive to choices of and changes in the boundary eom.
 A direct consequence of this was that the generalized 4d CS theory was not able to reproduce successfully some of the 2d IFT's described correctly, by the CY 4d CS theory.

 At first sight, these two apparent drawbacks seem to be inevitable.
 However, as we shall see, a closer examination to the 4d CS theory generalization procedure of \cite{Yo}, shows there is a consistent way to bypass both and it is the main purpose of this paper to `rectify' I) and II) by constructing a slightly different generalization that is compatible with the properties of the original 4d CS theory.
 This will be done by showing\footnote{Actually, we deduce a more general expression including (co)-adjoint orbit insertions, Cf. \eqref{main result}.} the following \textit{formal} equivalence of path integrals